-When most people think of learning a new language, they think of enrolling in a class at a local community college or university.
+When most people think of learning a new language, they think of enrolling in a class at a local community college, university, or language school.
 However, what if you want to learn Spanish but don’t have the time or money for traditional classes?

 Don’t worry—there are plenty of ways to learn Spanish on your own, and many are free!
 In this article, we’ll outline some of the best methods to learn Spanish without paying a lot of money for classes.